Privacy Policy

 2. Information We Collect

-2.1 Voter Information (Provided or Sourced by Campaigns)
+2.1 Voter Information (Provided by Campaigns)

 DataPurposeRequired

-SMS consent / contactability statusMaintain a TCPA-relevant record that a recipient may be contacted, and suppress opt-outsYes
+Consent / contactability statusMaintain a TCPA-relevant record that a recipient may be contacted, and suppress opt-outsYes

 First and last namePersonalize the campaign's messageOptional